Keramet Reiter

 About Keramet

-Reiter studies prisons; prisoners’ rights; and the impact of prison and punishment policy on individuals; communities; and legal systems.
-She uses a variety of methods in her work — including interviewing; archival and legal analysis; and quantitative data analysis — in order to understand both the history and impact of criminal justice policies; from medical experimentation on prisoners and record clearing programs to gun control laws and the use of long-term solitary confinement in the United States and internationally.
+Reiter studies prisons, prisoners’ rights, and the impact of prison and punishment policy on individuals, communities, and legal systems.
+She uses a variety of methods in her work — interviewing, archival and legal analysis, and quantitative data analysis — in order to understand both the history and impact of criminal legal system policies, from medical experimentation on prisoners, patterns of deaths in custody, and the use of long-term solitary confinement in the United States and internationally, to Scandinavian-inspired reform initiatives and staff experiences of prison culture change initiatives.
+She also directs the first U.C. bachelor's degree program for incarcerated students.

 Contributions